All Episodes

 Excellent points.

-You know, you would uh the uh forgotten some of that, and you're absolutely right about the Marxist orientation of uh of of the of the Mandela regime and and uh that that whole crowd.
+You know, you had forgotten some of that, and you're absolutely right about the Marxist orientation of the Mandela regime and that whole crowd.

-You mentioned something else, that something else that sanctions did.
+You mentioned something else, something else that sanctions did.

 And whenever a country gets poorer, it empowers the people running it.

-It's a typical way the way liberals try to handle things, and and it's it it never works out.
+It's a typical way, the way liberals try to handle things, and it never works out.

-But your your your best point about the constructive engagement was it kept us there and kept the Soviets out.
+But your best point about the constructive engagement was it kept us there and kept the Soviets out.

-They were attempting client state there with the anti apartheid movement.
+They were attempting client state there with the anti-apartheid movement or the anti-apartheid movement.

-Uh or the the uh uh yeah, the anti-apartheid movement, and and they did co-opt them and to this day, and one of the reasons they're in a mess uh is precisely because they have Marxist orientation and roots.
+And to this day, one of the reasons they're in a mess is precisely because they have Marxist orientation and roots.

 Welcome to the program.